+- i.
 The essential element of developing the NNP has been community consultation and building a robust evidence base to support the policies.
-A Consultation Statement will accompany the submitted plan which details the consultation activities undertaken throughout its development and these are summarised here.
-Different methods of engagement and consultation have been used including;

-- Scoping survey

-- In depth parish-wide 'Household' survey posted to every address in the Parish.

-- Displays and information at local events (ie Newquay Fish Festival)

-- Workshops with residents (Design, Landscape, Environment)

-- Business survey

-- Presentations to Residents Associations

-- Public Consultation events throughout the parish
+A Consultation Statement accompanies the submitted plan which details the consultation activities undertaken throughout its development and these are summarised here.
+Different methods of engagement and consultation have been used, including; - Scoping survey - In depth parish-wide 'Household Survey' posted to every residential address in the Parish. - Displays and information at local events (e.g. Newquay Fish Festival) - Workshops with residents (Design, Landscape, Environment) - Business survey - Presentations to Residents Associations - Public Consultation events throughout the Parish - Engagement Leaflet posted to every household in the Parish - Website & social media - ii.
+Pre-submission Consultation has also been undertaken with adjoining parishes, statutory stakeholders (the full list, an annex to the Consultation Statement) and with Cornwall Council as the Local Planning Authority. - iii.

-- Household information leaflet

-- Website & social media

-Consultation has also been undertaken with adjoining parishes, statutory stakeholders (a full list will be included in the submitted version of the plan) and with Cornwall Council as the Local Planning Authority.

 The policies in this document have also been subject to a screening for compliance, via Cornwall Council, with EU regulations concerning Strategic Environmental Assessment (SEA) and Habitats Regulation Assessment (HRA).
-This process has involved consultations with Natural England, English Heritage and the Environment Agency.

-In addition to the community engagement and consultation desk research also underpins the policies, taken from statutory and local authority sources.
+This process has involved consultations with Natural England, English Heritage and the Environment Agency. - iv.
+In addition to the community engagement, consultation and desk research taken from statutory and local authority sources also underpins the policies.

-5.2.Examination & Referendum - Making the Plan.
+5.2 Examination & Referendum - Making the Plan

-Once the draft NDP has been consulted upon, and any amendments made, it is formally submitted to Cornwall Council for assessment to ensure it fulfills relevant conditions and to enable it to be publicised and representations invited.
-The comments and the Plan are then sent to an independent examiner (mutually agreed by Cornwall Council and Newquay Town Council) who will check the Plan to ensure it conforms to legislation, policies, designations and any other relevant documents.
+- i.
+The draft was subject to a 6-week formal public pre-submission consultation and amendments have been made in response to comments received.
+It was formally submitted to Cornwall Council for assessment to ensure it fulfills relevant conditions and has been further publicised in a second 6-week consultation and representations received. - ii.
+All comments and the Plan were sent to an independent examiner (mutually agreed by Cornwall Council and Newquay Town Council) who has confirmed that the Plan conforms to legislation, policies, designations and any other relevant documents.
+The independent examiner recommended the Plan should proceed to a referendum, arranged by Cornwall Council, subject to modifications which have been included. - iii.
+The Newquay Neighbourhood Plan was approved by a Referendum on April 11th 2019 with 93.26% of those voting in support.

-The independent examiner will then recommend if the Plan should a) continue to the referendum stage; b) require amendment before it can proceed to referendum or c) is not in conformity and therefore cannot proceed.
-If the Plan is successful at examination stage, Cornwall Council will organise the referendum.
-The Plan will be adopted if the majority of those voting in the referendum support it.